 SEVEN RELATED HOW TO's:

-ConceptDraw DIAGRAM diagramming and vector drawing software extended with Cisco Network Diagrams Solution from the Computer and Networks Area is the best for creating Cisco Network Diagrams thanks to numerous predesigned Cisco network icons.
+ConceptDraw DIAGRAM diagramming and vector drawing software extended with Rack Diagrams solution from the Computer and Networks area is a powerful rack diagrams and server rack diagrams drawing software.

 ConceptDraw DIAGRAM is a powerful diagramming and vector drawing software.
 Extended with Chemical and Process Engineering Solution from the Industrial Engineering Area of ConceptDraw Solution Park, it became the best Chemical Engineering software.

 All computer networks differ by various params, and their size is one of them.
 As global area networks are the biggest, personal area (PAN) networks are the smallest.
 Personal computers, smartphones and other devices that have possibility to connect to Internet form a personal network.

 This diagram was created using ConceptDraw Computer Network Diagrams to represent a typical components of Personal area network.
 A personal area network (PAN) is the connection of IT devices around an individual person.
 This sample of personal area network involves a notebook, a personal digital assistant (PDA), and a portable printer.
 Commonly a PAN contains such wireless devices as mouse, keyboard, smartphone and tablet.
 A wireless connection is typical for a PAN.